pointnetwork/kadence/README.md

 messages to prevent abuse and make large scale denial of service and spam attacks cost prohibitive.

+### Churn Impact Reduction

+Kadence proactively evicts offline or misbehaving peers from its routing table and uses an exponential cooldown time for allowing them back in to prevent unreliable contacts from propagating through the network.

 ### Bandwidth Metering

 Kadence monitors bandwidth and enables end users to configure their maximum